tobega/tailspin-v0/TailspinReference.md

 ### Emit value
 Something that could be considered a local sink is in a [templates](#templates) block where a value is emitted out into the result stream of the calling context.
 It is marked by an exclamation point `!`.
 Of course, the value in this case continues elsewhere in the program, so it is not really a sink as such.
+(Compare with "yield" in other languages.)

 Note also that emitting a value does not end the execution of the templates block and you are free to emit multiple values.